electricimp/Usb/README.md

 # USB Drivers Framework

-USB Drivers Framework is intended to simplify and standardize USB driver creation, integration and usage in your IMP device code.
-It consists of several abstractions and can be used by two types of developers:
+USB Drivers Framework is designed to simplify and standardize USB driver development, integration with Electric Imp device code.
+It's primary target audience is:

-- if you want to utilize the existing USB drivers in your application, see an [Application Development Guide](./docs/ApplicationDevelopmentGuide.md);
+- Application developers who want to leverage existing drivers
-- if you want to create and add a new USB driver, see [Driver Development Guide](./docs/DriverDevelopmentGuide.md) below.
+- New USB peripheral drivers developers

-## Common introduction
+The USB driver framework is a wrapper over the `hardware.usb` Squirrel API and is intended to:

-ElectricImp platform provides base abstraction for a usb API over the native code see [hardware.usb](https://electricimp.com/docs/api/hardware/usb/).
-By default imp005 has USB port only but probably your are working on some custom board which also has USB port (or several USB ports).
+1. Unify driver initialization and release process
-The `hardware.usb` api gives the direct access to the usb configurations, interfaces and endpoints and allow to perform usb operations like control or bulk transfer.
-Based on that api developer could create device library which could interact with concrete device and such library will be called as *DRIVER* in all documentation.
+2. Support multiple drivers used by a single application
-The `hardware.usb` API does not provide any restrictions for a driver developers which could lead to vendor incompatible drivers and inability to use several drivers simultaneously in a single application, therefore it is not recommended to use `hardware.usb` directly for a driver creation.
+3. Provide plug/unplug events handlers on the application level application

-For this purpose USB Drivers Framework is a pure squirrel library which wrap the native `hardware.usb` api, it was intended for standardization of the driver process creation and unify the application development.
-And of course the main features of the framework are multiple drivers support and runtime plug an unplug feasibility.
-USB Framework wraps all methods of the `hardware.usb`, which allow driver developer handle USB reset in common way for all drivers and do not care about `hardware.usb` methods call for an un-pluged device.
+4. Address the driver compatibility issues with regards to device vendor, model, etc.

-The framework impose a constraints on driver development but they are minimal: first of all it is prohibited to access to the `hardware.usb` api directly and the second limitation is that each driver should implement `match()` and `release()` methods [see driver development guide](./docs/DriverDevelopmentGuide.md#usbdriver-class).
+**Note**: when using the framework or any drivers built on top of it, please never use the `hardware.usb` API directly!

-There is no more limitations for the driver API therefore each driver could provide it's own custom API.
+## Documentation Structure

-It is important for an application developer to read driver API first (for each included driver) and for a driver developers it is important to provide detailed documentation on driver API.
+- [Application Development Guide](./docs/ApplicationDevelopmentGuide.md) - the documentation for application developers

-USB Driver Framework make it possible to cooperate multiple drivers in a single application it means that application developer could simply include custom driver library without investigation of it's internals therefore.
-And driver developer should implement `match()` method very carefully to avoid matching to a wrong device see [multiple drivers support](./docs/ApplicationDevelopmentGuide.md#multiple-drivers-support) Application Development Guide and [match() method](./docs/DriverDevelopmentGuide.md#matchdeviceobject-interfaces) of the Driver Development Guide.
+- [Driver Development Guide](./docs/DriverDevelopmentGuide.md) - the guide for new USB driver developers

 ## Driver examples

 Either application or driver developer may be interesting in examples of concrete device drivers.
 The framework includes a set of such drivers:
 - [Generic HID device](./docs/HID_Driver.md/)
 - [QL720NW printer](./examples/QL720NW_UART_USB_Driver/)
 - [FTDI usb-to-uart converter](./examples/FT232RL_FTDI_USB_Driver/)